MichaelNAndrews/MichaelAndrewsIT1025/README.md

   On the otherhand, to perform action with programming language not known by the computer, access to a **server** will be required.
 The difference between client-side and server-side in this sense depends on what a user can do without being connected to the internet and what one can only do by being connected to the internet.

+  **GitHub desktop** is an example of the client-side - as the GitHub desktop tool is designed so users can interact and work with GitHub without connecting through their browser.

   #### Cloud Computing
 ### Conclusion